NICKCHEESE/Kali-Toolbar-IP/README.md

-# Kali-Toolbar-IP
+# Kali Toolbar IP

 My solution to adding IP addresses to Kali Linux toolbar (xfce) for maximum convenience

 This is especially useful for CTF / Pentesting websites like [tryhackme.com](tryhackme.com) & [hackthebox.eu](hackthebox.eu)